 LASIK (or “Laser Assisted In Situ Keratomileusis”), is one of the safest and most effective vision correction procedures.
 The first LASIK cases were performed in the US in 1989 and now an average of 700,000 cases are performed annually.
 LASIK eye surgery is an outpatient refractive procedure that is used to treat nearsightedness, farsightedness, astigmatism, and presbyopia.

 LASIK is a two-step process.
 The first step involves creating a thin round corneal flap.
 This can be done either with a laser (Intralase femtosecond laser) or with a blade (microkeratome).
 The laser or blade creates a flap on the cornea, which is lifted to reveal the corneal tissue underneath.
 The second step involves using another laser (Excimer laser) that reshapes the cornea.

 Often, LASIK that utilizes the microkeratome for the first step is referred to as “conventional” or traditional LASIK, because initially this was the only option to access the deeper layers of the cornea.
 However, today most surgeons use the Intralase laser to create the corneal flap.
 When both steps are performed by lasers, this is often called “blade free LASIK” or Intra-LASIK.

 Since everyone’s eyes are different and unique, San Diego ophthalmologist Dr. Tracy will map your eyes carefully during your LASIK consultation.
 If appropriate for your treatment, a Wavescan machine will map your cornea before the procedure, to determine your custom treatment.

-During the actual LASIK procedure, Dr. Tracy creates a thin circular flap in the cornea using the Intralase laser.
+During the actual LASIK surgery, San Diego ophthalmologist Dr. Tracy creates a thin circular flap in the cornea using the Intralase laser.
 He then lifts the flap and uses the VISX Excimer laser to reshape the exposed corneal tissue based on your prescription and a custom map of your eye.
 Dr. Tracy then replaces the flap to its original position.
 The flap and the epithelium are allowed to heal naturally, which can take 1-3 days.
 Over subsequent weeks, the vision stabilizes as the cornea heals.
 This can take a few weeks to a few months, depending on how large your treatment was and your individual healing rate.